netspooky/scare/README.md

 There are many things that would be awesome to add in the future: more architectures (both well-known and obscure), more cpu modes, better environment emulation, hot swapping between emu/asm/dis libraries etc. Getting the emulator, assembler, and disassembler to play nicely is not always straightforward.

-Some features may not be supported due to requiring decisions to be made on the configuration of the emulator.
+Some features may not be supported at the moment due to requiring decisions to be made on the configuration of the emulator.
 The goal of this project is to be a generic REPL and emulator solution for a target arch.
 As a result, the development roadmap is going to be "adding stuff that people bring up", while keeping it easy to use and develop.

 If you have ideas, feel free to make a PR.